coderamen666/srd-v3.5-md/spells/spells-m-o.md

 still hear what happens around you.
 Minor physical damage to the stone does not harm you, but its partial destruction (to the extent that you no longer fit within it) expels you and deals you 5d6 points of damage.
-The stone's complete destruction expels you and slays you instantly unless you make a DC 18 Fortitude save.
+The stone’s complete destruction expels you and slays you instantly unless you make a DC 18 Fortitude save.

 Any time before the duration expires, you can step out of the stone through the surface that you entered.
-If the spell's duration expires or the effect is dispelled before you voluntarily exit the stone, you are violently expelled and take 5d6 points of damage.
+If the spell’s duration expires or the effect is dispelled before you voluntarily exit the stone, you are violently expelled and take 5d6 points of damage.